Spouse Visa USA Process Application Guide

 To meet the US spouse visa requirements, the couple must be in a relationship that is legally recognized as a marriage in the jurisdiction where the ceremony took place.
 This applies to same sex as well as opposite sex marriages.

 The US citizen spouse must also have stable US employment over the minimum threshold required for visa processing.
-For Green Cards for example, applicants must demonstrate income of at least 125 percent of the federal poverty guidelines.
-For the 48 contiguous states and DC, this is:
+For Green Cards for example, applicants must demonstrate income of at least 125 percent of the federal poverty guidelines, which as of March 1, 2022 are:

 Spouse visa processing times